nitins64/uberstrate/Readme.md

 - More principled way to track who owns what resources / fields
 - More principled way to track who is allowed to do what (change the fields)
 - Proper state machine for the controller / nodeagent / allocator
+- RepairEngine - responsible for repairing the system